microsoft/semantic-kernel/docs/decisions/0031-feature-branch-strategy.md

 informed:
 ---

-# Implementing Feature Branch Strategy for Community Driven Connectors
+# Strategy for Community Driven Connectors and Features

 ## Context and Problem Statement